-Similarly, a provider may dispute a SCFHP DualConnect claim outcome within 120 calendar days from SCFHP's remittance advice.
-SCFHP will investigate the dispute and issue a written resolution within 60 calendar days for a contracted provider or 30 calendar days for a non-contracted provider from the date the dispute is received.
+Similarly, a provider may dispute SCFHP DualConnect claims outcome within 120 calendar days from SCFHP's remittance advice.

+For contracted providers or non-contracted provider payment disputes, SCFHP will investigate the dispute and issue a written resolution within 60 calendar days for contracted providers, and 30 calendar days for a non-contracted providers (payment disputes only) from the date the dispute is received.